-The Core Curriculum at Emory & Henry College is built around a series of courses that emphasize the value of a liberal arts approach to learning while encouraging students to reflect on important relationships between themselves, what they learn, and the world in which they live.
-This program, which spans the students' years at the College, provides a wide breadth of experiences in the disciplines, promoting development of the perspectives, approaches to learning, connections, skills and qualities that result from study and integration of the liberal arts.
-Through the Core Curriculum, Emory & Henry students will develop an appreciation to:
+The Core Curriculum at Emory & Henry University is built around a selection of courses that emphasize the value of a liberal arts approach to learning while encouraging students to reflect on important relationships between themselves, what they learn, and the world in which they live.
+This program, which spans the students' years at the University, provides a wide breadth of experiences in the disciplines that promote the development of the perspectives, approaches to learning, connections, skills, and qualities that result from the study and integration of the liberal arts.
+Through the Core Curriculum, Emory & Henry students will: